tvw/conda-setenv/README.md

 So even if you enter a subdirectory of your project, the conda environment will be set properly.

+Outside your projects, where no `.conda-environment` can be found, the conda environment will be deactivated completely.
+So not even the base environment will be available.
+This way, the Python-interpreter of your system will be available.

 ## Getting Started

 ### Installation